Frabjous-Studios/bluesky-pixelart-feed-generator/README.md

 Built + deployed from scratch in less than an hour.

+# ROADMAP

+1) Actual persistence on DigitalOcean using a real DB.
+2) Only keep content from the last 72 hours.
+3) Sort content somehow -- try to avoid the 'rich get richer'.

+## Everything below here is the original README from the fork.

 This is a starter kit for creating ATProto Feed Generators.
 It's not feature complete, but should give you a good starting ground off of which to build and deploy a feed.